 Here are some guidelines that govern the accessibility standards:

 Section 508 was made part of the Rehabilitation Act of 1973 in 1998.
 It is a federal law that requires US Federal agencies to make their electronic and information technology (EIT) accessible to people with disabilities.
 But it is not limited to federal agencies, it also applies to other companies that does business with a federal agency.
-Section 508 has adopted the WCAG 2.1 AA guidelines to ensure that websites are accessible for those relying on assistive technologies.
+Section 508 compliance testing tools allow for an organization to test whether their websites are compliant with the WCAG 2.1 AA guidelines.

 EN 301 549

-EN 301 549 is the European standard that pertains to digital accessibility.
+EN 301 549 is the European standard that pertains to digital accessibility testing.
 According to this standard, all Information and Communication Technology (ICT) in the public sector must be fully accessible.
 The standard includes every type of digital technology, including software, mobile apps, websites, and more.
-Any multinational corporation partnering with a European organization will need to comply with these standards.
-EN 301 549 has adopted the WCAG 2.1 AA as guidelines to ensure that people with different kinds of disabilities can use the websites.
+Any multinational corporation partnering with a European organization will need to comply with these web accessibility standards.
+EN 301 549 has adopted the WCAG 2.1 AA as accessibility standards guidelines to ensure that people with different kinds of disabilities can use the websites.

 The Authoring Tool Accessibility Guidelines (ATAG) 2.0 provide detailed accessibility standards for creating web content authoring tools.
 ATAG was developed by the Authoring Tool Accessibility Guidelines Working Group (ATAG WG), which is part of the World Wide Web Consortium (W3C) Web Accessibility Initiative (WAI).
 It shares WCAG 2.0’s three level conformance model: Level A (lowest), AA (middle), AAA (highest).
 ATAG guidelines explain how to make authoring tools accessible so that people with disabilities can create web content, and help authors create more accessible web content.